DanGiannone1/rfp_accelerator/README.md

      - Create with default settings

    - **Azure Document Intelligence**
-     - Deploy in a region supporting API version 2024-07-31 or later
+     - Make sure your service can leverage API version 2024-07-31 or later (it is not available yet in some regions)

    - **Azure OpenAI**
      - Deploy two models: